- Normal precautions

 - Avoid dark and unlit streets and stairways, and arrange to be picked up or dropped off as close to your hotel or apartment entrance as possible.

 If you are a victim of a crime while in Iran, report it to the local police immediately.
-You can also contact the Honorary Consul in Tehran or the Irish Embassy in Ankara if you need help.
+You can also contact the Honorary Consul in Tehran or the Embassy of Ireland in Türkiye if you need help.

 If you are planning to drive in Iran, you should be extremely careful.
 The standard of driving, particularly in urban centres, is poor and can be challenging to newcomers.
 Iran has one of the highest rates of road accidents in the world and travellers should drive with great care.